fabri1983/product_dashboard/README.md

 [![Code Climate](https://codeclimate.com/github/fabri1983/product_dashboard/badges/gpa.svg)](https://codeclimate.com/github/fabri1983/product_dashboard)

 This project uses JPA, Spring Profiles, and Spring Security with OAuth2 for JWT authorization when accessing web resources.
+See related sections at the end of this document.

 ## E-Shopping: Product Dashboard